Thursday, May 31, 2012

 Sunday, May 20, 2012

 The music world lost two great talents last week: Donna Summer and Chuck Brown.
 Legendary disco queen Donna Summer passed away last Thursday May 17 at age 63 after a long battle with lung cancer.
-And Chuck Brown, "the Godfather of Go-Go," died from multiple organ failure as the result of sepsis on Wednesday May 16.
+And Chuck Brown, "the Godfather of Go-Go," died from multiple organ failure as the result of sepsis on Wednesday, May 16.
 He was 75.
-Both artists released a wealth of great music during their long, distinguished careers.
+Both artists released a wealth of incredible music during their long, distinguished careers.
 In tribute to both artists, I thought I'd make a list of my favorite three songs from each.

 My three favorite Donna Summer tracks: